 The number of participants improving $\geq 1 \log OCT$ scale step at 12 and 24 months compared to baseline in the study eye will be presented by treatment arm (Table 13).
-The difference in the number of participants improving $\geq 1 \log OCT$ scale step from baseline will be calculated as the number of participants improving in treatment arm 1 minus the number of participants improving in treatment arm 2.
-Improvement of $\geq 1 \log OCT$ scale step is defined as a decrease of ≥ 1 -step on the logOCT scale, where
+The difference in the number of participants improving $\geq 1 \log OCT$ scale step from baseline will be calculated as the number of participants improving in the Minocycline group minus the number of participants improving in the Minocycline group minus the number of participants improving in Placebo group and will use aligned OCT.

+Improvement of $\geq 1$ logOCT scale step is defined as a decrease of $\geq 1$ -step on the logOCT scale, where: